chris48s/geojson-rewind/README.md

 $ curl "https://myserver.com/in.geojson" | rewind
 ```

+## Versioning

+geojson-rewind follows [semantic versioning](https://semver.org/).
+For this project, the "API" also includes:

+- CLI flags and options
+- CLI exit codes

+In line with common practice in the python community, geojson-rewind will drop compatibility with unsupported python versions without incrementing the major version.

 ## Acknowledgements

 `geojson-rewind` is a python port of Mapbox's javascript [geojson-rewind](https://github.com/mapbox/geojson-rewind) package.
 Credit to [Tom MacWright](https://github.com/tmcw) and [contributors](https://github.com/mapbox/geojson-rewind/graphs/contributors).